Posted on Leave a comment

 Series Parallel switch

-So what is series/parallel all about?
+So what is Series/Parallel all about?

 The standard way of wiring a humbucker is in series.
-PAF’s are wired this way and it gives the traditional full sound with plenty of mids and bottom end.
+PAFโ€™s are wired this way and it gives the traditional full sound with plenty of mids and bottom end.
 Its simply one coil following the other, the end of one coil connected to the beginning of the next.

 Wiring a humbucker in parallel is quite a different sound.
 It’s much more similar to a single coil sound but the pickups is still hum cancelling.
 There is a drop in volume though not as much as with a coil tap (switching one coil off).
+And the pickup is still hum cancelling.
+It’s like taking away the lower mid range push that a series wired humbucker has and being left with more clarity.

-This series parallel humbucker wiring diagram shows how to do it with a push/pull switch.
-With the switch down and the humbucker is wired in series (normal), pull it up and it’s in parallel.
-The wiring colour code is for Mr Glyn’s Pickups ( I use the same colours as Seymour Duncan).
+This humbucker series parallel diagram shows how to do it with a push/pull switch.
+With the series parallel switch down and the humbucker is wired in series (normal), pull it up and it’s in parallel.
+The wiring colour code is for Mr Glyn’s Pickups (I use the same colours as Seymour Duncan).

 Series Parallel switch for guitar pickups humbucker

-I’m not sure why series/parallel isn’t more popular.
+Not such a hard diagram to follow is it?
+I’m not sure why this modification isn’t more popular.
 Maybe it’s a little harder to understand than coil tapping, maybe it’s because its a little more complicated to wire up.
-I certainly prefer it.
+I certainly prefer it in my guitars to give an extra tonal option without taking anything away from the original sound.

 I’m going to be posting a few more wiring diagrams in the near future.
 Keep an eye on this blog or my social media: